 “I think, even more so now, that Suge Knight is an evil human being,” Jerry Heller told the Murder Master Music Show.
 “Eazy said, ‘You know this guy Suge Knight?’
 I said, ‘Yeah.’
 He says, ‘Well, I’m gonna kill him.’
 He said, ‘This guy is gonna be a problem and I think I should kill him.’
 I said, ‘Let me think this thing through.
 I said, ‘First of all, we’re doing $10 million a month with six employees.
 We don’t even have a typewriter in the office.’
 I said, ‘We’re the most successful start-up record company in the history of the music business and you want to kill this guy?’
 I said, ‘That just doesn’t make any sense to me.’
 You know something?
 I should have let him kill him.
 I would have done the world a favor.
 He would have done it, for sure, by himself.
 He always rolled by himself and he was fearless… I think that he was gonna go do it.
 I shouldn’t have talked him out of it.
 Ruthless would probably still be around.
 Dr. Dre. and Ice Cube would probably still be with Ruthless.
 It would have been an empire.”

-While in critical condition at Cedars-Sinai Medical Center, Eazy-E and his long-time girlfriend Tomica Woods – who was pregnant with the couple’s second child – were married at approximately 9:30 p.m. on March 14 surrounded by his immediate family.
+While in critical condition at Cedars-Sinai Medical Center, he and his long-time girlfriend Tomica Woods— who was pregnant with the second of Eazy-E’s children together—were married at approximately 9:30 p.m. on March 14 surrounded by his immediate family.

 Compton Mayor Omar Bradley declared April 7, “Eazy-E Day,” saying, “Eric made Compton famous not just in California, but all over the world.
 I recognize Eazy as a young man who grew up in the streets of Compton—and brothers and sisters, we know it’s not ‘easy’ growing up in Compton.”

-The Los Angeles Times reported in late April 1995 that a fight over Eazy-E’s estate and stake in Ruthless Records occurred almost instantaneously following his death.
-“Squabbles have erupted between his new wife, Tomica Wood, and the former director of business affairs at Ruthless, Mike Klein,” the Times noted.
+The Los Angeles Times reported in late April 1995 that after Eazy-E’s death, a fight over his estate and stake in Ruthless Records occurred almost instantaneously.
+“Squabbles have erupted between his new wife, Tomica Woods, and the former director of business affairs at Ruthless, Mike Klein,” the Times noted.
 “Klein filed a lawsuit last week claiming that he owns 50% of the company.
-Wood maintains that she is the sole owner.
+Woods maintains that she is the sole owner.
 Industry insiders said the company is worth around $10 million, including its assets and a double CD compilation finished by Wright before his death.
 An April 14 Superior Court hearing is expected to send the once profitable company into a conservatorship until a judge can decide its fate.”